gitlabform/gitlabform/README.md

 You can use GitLabForm as a part of your [CCA (Continuous Configuration Automation)](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline.

 For example, you can run it:

-* with a schedule to unify your GitLab configuration each night, after it may have drifted
+* with a schedule to unify your GitLab configuration each night, after it may have drifted from the configuration in the code during the working day.
-* from a webhook after a new project is created in GitLab to have have the initial config
+* from a webhook after a new project is created in GitLab to have have the initial config for new projects done automatically as soon as the projects are created.

 Example for running GitLabForm using GitLab CI is provided in the [.gitlab-ci.example.yml](.gitlab-ci.example.yml) file.